SuperBartimus/RSS-Feed-Finder---Spiceworks/README.md

 ##### HOW TO USE:
 This is an AUTOHOTKEY script.
 Just save it to device and execute it like any other scipt.
+No inputs are required.
+It will export a basic HTML document that you can find the URLS.

 ##### NOTES:
 The script is a bit slow.
 No parallel process here.
 I was looking for something relatively quickly (*even though I did put some foo-foo into it*) put together and didn't want to take time managing CPU and RAM utilization.
 Also, it wasn't like this was a time-sensitive project either.
 Took only a few minutes to whip up the code.
 A few more to make it pretty and some bug squishing.
 I know it's not well commented, but it was for me and probably only a one time use.
 Just thought maybe others would like to have it too.